eslint/eslint/docs/rules/no-alert.md

 ## Rule Details

 This rule is aimed at catching debugging code that should be removed and popup UI elements that should be replaced with less obtrusive, custom UIs.
-As such, it will warn when it encounters `alert`, `prompt`, and `confirm` function calls.
+As such, it will warn when it encounters `alert`, `prompt`, and `confirm` function calls which are not shadowed.

 The following patterns are considered warnings: